gaurav61/ab-bh.github.io/_posts/2014-3-3-Hello-World.md

 ![_config.yml]({{ site.baseurl }}/deep_neural_network.png)

 Looks frightening isn't it.
 But actually is not that complex to understand.
 Little amount of **linear algebra** and **calculus** coupled with knowledge of a programming language and we are good to go forward with it.
+However, prior knowledge of the mathematical stuff is not a necessary condition.

 ## Motivation